brianchandbound/ga-ds/README.md

 * **Office Hours:** Direct Message by Slack for quickest response, in-person office hours TBA
 * **Exit Tickets:** Please fill out an exit ticket at the end of every session: [Exit Ticket](https://docs.google.com/forms/d/1REdQ7NfMqwOnVqH192eO_vugZz1jlyZP8UZmBkMyO4s/viewform )

+## Course Materials
+Students are required to bring a laptop to every session with the [Continuum Anaconda](https://www.continuum.io/downloads) Python distribution installed.

 ## Slack
-You have all beeen invited to use Slack to chat throughout the day and in class.
+You have all been invited to use Slack to chat throughout the day and in class.
 Please use Slack as the primary means to communicate, ask questions, and work with other students.
-If you have more questions, feel free to contact the staff through Slack as well!
+If you have more questions, feel free to contact the staff through Slack as well.

 ## Final Project